Dimensionality reduction techniques to support insider trading detection: Introduction

 Our case is even more complicated since we are not provided with labels which allow to compute the metrics to assess the models' performances.
 Therefore, in order to compare the results of different reconstruction models, we have to rely on qualitative inspections.

-The standard model employed in \textit{reconstruction-based} approaches is Principal Component Analysis (PCA) \cite{pca_book}.
+The standard model employed in \textit{reconstruction-based} approaches is Principal Component Analysis (PCA).
 Its goal is to obtain a compressed representation of data, retaining the most important features.
-Data are mapped to a lower dimensional space by orthogonal transformations that aim at maximizing data variance or equivalently, minimizing reconstruction error.
+Data are mapped to a lower dimensional space by orthogonal transformations that aim at maximizing data variance or equivalently, minimizing reconstruction error \cite{pca_book}.
+Also variants of this method have been employed in the anomaly detection literature e.g. \cite{lee2013}.

 The nonlinear counterpart of PCA is an autoencoder \cite{goodfellow}.
 As PCA, autoencoders's goal is to minimize reconstruction errors but, in this case, the compression and decompression steps are made by means of neural network layers.
-Complex autoencoder architectures can be devised, as deep, convolutional, LSTM, variational autoencoders \cite{goodfellow}.
-Also, generative adversarial networks have been used in \textit{reconstruction-based} methods \cite{audibert}.
-Moreover, combined approaches as in \cite{crepey2022} can be employed.
+Multiple are the approaches proposed in the anomaly detection literature which rely on autoencoders e.g. \cite{hojjati2023}.
+Complex autoencoder architectures can be devised, as deep, convolutional, LSTM, variational autoencoders \cite{zhang2023}.
+Also, generative adversarial networks have been employed \cite{audibert, liu2023} as well as combined approaches \cite{crepey2022}.

 If an autoencoder is provided with one hidden layer and linear activation functions, the analogy with PCA is evident and in the literature, it has been investigated in several works.
 In particular, in \cite{kunin2019}, the authors characterize the loss landscapes of linear autoencoders (LAEs), prove that LAEs with $L_2$ regularization learn the PCA's principal directions and provide an algorithm to recover them from LAEs' results.